Green Matters is the Whistlefish commitment to creating a sustainable future.

 Art Frames & Canvas

-We also work with our suppliers to ensure that the timber lumbered by their own supply chain is always done so in compliance with sustainable forestry policies and the wood that we receive is 100% recyclable.
+We believe that local production is hugely important not just to the environment but also the local economy.
+Providing jobs to skilled framers in Cornwall, our framed prints and canvases are all produced in our Cornish studio, keeping carbon footprint low.
+Alongside this, we work with our suppliers to ensure that the timber lumbered by their own supply chain is always done so in compliance with sustainable forestry policies and that the wood that we receive is 100% recyclable.

 Our partner in production of our Whistlefish gin, Atlantic Distillery, are the only soil association certified producer of gin in Cornwall.
 All of the botanicals that come together to bring the gorgeous flavour of our gin to life are all grown locally on the farm here in Cornwall.
 This super local production is fantastic for minimising the carbon footprint of this delicious gin and is topped off by the fact the 70cl bottle has been made from 100% recycled glass.